Keep up-to-date on the latest in railroad regulations and training!

 The Monetary Threshold for Reporting Rail Equipment Accidents/Incidents for Calendar Year 2019 remains at $10,700.

 FAMES - 4th Quarter Safety Alert - 19 years of data shows a 4th Quarter spike in roadway worker incidents.
 Click HERE for the report.

 Compliance Guide for FRA Part 243 Training, Qualification, and Oversight for Safety-Related Railroad Employees

 Click here to download a copy of the latest compliance manual for Part 243.

 FRA considers Fitbits and similar devices to be “personal electronic devices” that are subject to the restrictions in part 220.
 Per the definition of an “electronic device” at 49 CFR 220.5, they are an electronic device that performs functions not necessary for the health or safety of that person and entail the risk of distracting employees from safety-related tasks.

 ODAPC Revises “What Employers Need to Know about DOT Drug and Alcohol Testing” Handbook

 The U.S. Department of Transportation’s Office of Drug and Alcohol Policy and Compliance (ODAPC) has updated the “What Employers Need to Know About DOT Drug and Alcohol Testing” guidelines, also known as the “Employer Handbook.”
 Last revised in October 2010, this new version can be viewed at A summary of changes made to the “Employer Handbook” can be found on the last page of the booklet.

-Click the red Order button at the left for more information to order your new 7th Edition of the General Code of Operation Rules!
+Click the red Order button for more information to order your 7th Edition of the General Code of Operation Rules.
+(8th Edition coming soon!)

 Jan 13, 2015